Lori2Lori/personal-website/content/2015-03-19-li-elements.md

 But there is one huge disadvantage: you have to check it each time manually.
 Or maybe not?

-There is a great programm that can check your code and show you errors in terminal, as soon as you save your file.
+There is a great program that can check your code and show you errors in terminal, as soon as you save your file.
 It's called [gulp](http://gulpjs.com/).
 It makes programmers life way easier, by automatizing repeating actions.

 Gulp runs on javascript and can be customized to meet your needs.